pmagaz/rextore/README.md

 #### getState

 getState works in the same way of Redux getState.
-It retrieves whole state tree.
+It returns the whole state tree.
 This function is syncronous.

 ```javascript